qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 One or more draw effects can used at the same time.
 You activate/deactivate an effect using its checkbox in the effects list.
-You can change the selected effect type by using the |selectstring| :guilabel:`Effect type` option.
+You can change the selected effect type by using the |selectString| :guilabel:`Effect type` option.
 You can reorder the effects using |arrowUp| :sup:`Move up` and |arrowDown| :sup:`Move down` buttons, and also add/remove effects using the |signPlus| :sup:`Add effect` and |signMinus| :sup:`Remove effect` buttons.